Is Texas a community property state? Yes, but with a caveat. Read on for everything you need to know about community property laws in Texas.

 As with community property, marital debts are assumed to be shared by the spouses, but courts in Texas are not required to divide debt equally.
 Instead, Texas courts apply the same "just and right" criteria when dividing marital debts.

 In some cases, spouses may agree to a different division of property than what the court would order.
+And working with your ex-spouse can reduce some of the stress and costs involved in the divorce process.

 The spouses can come to a mutually acceptable agreement on how to divide their property, which is then presented to the court.
 If the court determines the agreement is "just and right," the agreement would be approved and incorporated into the divorce decree.